 Consider a dehumidifier, whether it’s a portable room model or a whole-house dehumidifier.
 Either will get the job done on those “cooler” summer days.
 The room unit requires daily maintenance (emptying, filter changes, cleaning, and so on) to avoid becoming a breeding ground for biological contaminants like mold.
 A whole-home dehumidifier system is a better, long-term solution.
 It offers more efficient, year-round control compared to standalone units.
 It’s installed as part of your HVAC system and is able to provide your entire home with balanced humidity.

 Adjusting Your Home’s Humidity

 Sometimes, turning down your humidistat isn’t quite enough.
-You may have to resort to additional measures to reduce the moisture in the air, such as running your bathroom exhaust fan during baths and showers, and for an additional 30 minutes or longer after bathing or showering to remove moisture from the room.
+You may have to resort to additional measures to reduce moisture in the air, such as running your bathroom exhaust fan during baths and showers, and for an additional 30 minutes or longer after bathing or showering to remove moisture from the room.
 Also, operate the kitchen exhaust fan when you’re cooking.

-Managing your home’s humidity levels will leave you feeling healthier and more comfortable while protecting your home at the same time.
+Knowing and managing your home’s humidity levels will leave you feeling healthier and more comfortable while protecting your home at the same time.
 If you need help controlling your home’s humidity or want to learn more about a whole-home humidifier/dehumidifier system, use our convenient dealer locator to find a reliable HVAC pro near you.